darzajgl/bookingApp/README.md

-Indywidualny projekt w ramach kursu programowania Java, oparty o wzorzec MVC.
+An individual project as part of a Java programming course, based on the MVC pattern.
-Aplikacja służy do zarządzania gośćmi hotelowymi.
-Za jej pomocą można edytować, dodawać nowych gości oraz przypisywać do nich pokoje.
+The application is used to manage reservations of hotel guests.
+With its help, you can edit, add new guests and assign rooms to them.
-Wśród jej funkcji znajduje się również pokazanie list gości oraz pokoi.
-Wszystkie dane zapisywane są w zdalnej bazie danych.
+Among its functions is also showing lists of guests and rooms.
+All data is stored in a remote database.
-Zastosowane technologie: Java 8, SQL (PSQL), HTML, CSS, Maven, Spring Boot, Hibernate, JPA, Thymeleaf.
+Technologies used: Java 8, SQL (PSQL), HTML, CSS, Maven, Spring Boot, Hibernate, JPA, Thymeleaf.